ccorsi/ccorsi.github.io/proglangs/javascript-promises.md

 ### Promise((resolve,reject))

 The constructor of the Promise object will provide two callbacks that can be used to state that the actions have been resolved, (fulfilled), or that the actions have been rejected.
-When an instance of a Promise is created.
-The actions that that Promise will run will be contained within the passed callback that expects a resolved and rejected callback functions.
-Thus a Promise instance is created as follows:
+When a Promise instance is created.
+The actions that that Promise will execute will be contained within the passed callback that will be passed a <code>resolved</code> and <code>rejected</code> callback functions.
+Thus, a Promise instance is created as:

 ```javascript
 const p = new Promise((resolve, rejected) => {